quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 # Rationale
 To focus on the individual steps we decided to follow the 16S case study (ATACAMA) as the main workflow.
-In general, this pipeline can be used for any marker in metabarcoding investigation but in some steps the biological characteristics (and therefore the issues) of certain marker must be considered.
+In general, this pipeline can be used for any marker in DNA-metabarcoding investigations but in some steps the biological characteristics (and therefore the issues) of certain marker must be considered.

 We therefore decided to show the differences between the workflow to be used for the 16S or ITS.